tutithuybi123/TuDdosPanel/README.md

-# 🚀 Stanley- Free DDoS Panel 🚀
+# 🚀 Tu- Free DDoS Panel 🚀
 > Your terminal has to accept ANSI colors so that the colors can be seen<br>
 > Username: test<br>
 > Password: test<br>